Admissions & Financial Aid

 Caroline Attardo Genco, PhD

-Caroline Attardo Genco, PhD, is Vice Provost for Research at Tufts University as well as a professor of immunology at the School of Medicine.
+Caroline Attardo Genco, PhD, is Provost and Senior Vice President at Tufts University as well as a professor of immunology at the School of Medicine.

-As a member of President Anthony Monaco’s senior team, Genco works with faculty and university leadership to develop and implement strategic research priorities at Tufts, advocates for the research and scholarship mission of all disciplines across all of Tufts’ schools, facilitates strategies to enhance extramurally supported research from all sources, and accelerates interdisciplinary initiatives.
+As a member of President Sunil Kumar’s senior team, Genco works with faculty and university leadership to develop and implement strategic research priorities at Tufts, advocates for the research and scholarship mission of all disciplines across all of Tufts’ schools, facilitates strategies to enhance extramurally supported research from all sources, and accelerates interdisciplinary initiatives.

 Genco’s research and translational work focuses on chronic inflammation and the role of the microbiome in systemic inflammatory disorders, sexually transmitted infections, and oral infectious diseases.
 A distinguished scientist, she has authored more than 125 scientific articles, and her research program has been continuously supported by NIH.
 She has served on numerous NIH scientific advisory committees.
 While chairing the School of Medicine’s Department of Immunology, she restored fiscal sustainability and re-energized the department’s research enterprise by recruiting early-career faculty who are ethnically and gender diverse, as well as facilitating interdisciplinary collaborations.